-While this course is meeting face-to-face, to adhere to social distancing guidelines, a portion of course assessments (assignments, quizzes, etc.) may be completed and submitted via Blackboard.
+While this course is meeting face-to-face a portion of course assessments (assignments, quizzes, etc.) will be completed and submitted via Blackboard.
 In the hopeful unlikely event that there is a glitch in the Blackboard online system, students are always responsible for reviewing the due dates in the schedule on this syllabus that I have provided.
 Please ALWAYS double check the syllabus and schedule for the due dates and times.
 If you notice a difference in what you see on Blackboard vs. what is on the syllabus, please let me know ASAP but the syllabus will always be the main point of reference.